 - Phra Nang Bay, which is often ranked among the most beautiful beaches in the world as well.
 The Princess Cave is right at the end of the beach.

 - West Railay, the best beach to spend the day and enjoy the sunset with many restaurants and hotels.
 Here you can hire most of the activities that can be done on the peninsula.

 - Tonsai Bay, hippie village which brings together cool bars and backpackers - if you like this vibe, stay here.
 It is paradise for people who like climbing.
 At low tide you can walk there across from West Railay.

 Sunbathing, rock climbing, visiting caves, trekking for breathtaking views, kayaking, and snorkeling are on the list of popular activities on Railay.
 Another interesting activity is to visit the Hidden Lagoon by a trail through the forest.

 Where to stay in Railay Beach?

 For more great Railay accommodation options check Where to Stay in Railay?

 How to get to Railay Beach?

-Located 20 km from the center of Krabi, Ao Nang is easily accessible by land and there are a large number of accommodation and dining options in the area.
+Located 20 km from the center of Krabi, Ao Nang is the Andaman Coast beach area that is easily accessible by land and there are a large number of accommodation and dining options in the area.
 However, the beauty and water quality of the beach here cannot be compared to Railay beach.

 Where to stay in Ao Nang?